 Benjamin A. Taormina is an attorney in the firm’s Fort Lauderdale office and member of the firm's Litigation and Dispute Resolution group.
 He focuses his practice in the area of commercial litigation and has significant experience in conducting jury trials.
-Mr. Taormina also has represented clients with internal investigations, antitrust violations, money laundering, trust and estates litigation, commercial landlord-tenant litigation and financial services litigation.
+Mr. Taormina also has represented clients related to media and entertainment disputes, internal investigations, antitrust violations, money laundering allegations, trust and estates litigation, commercial landlord-tenant litigation and financial services litigation.

 Mr. Taormina's notable representative matters include: